domainmod/domainmod/README.md

 ## Support
-If you have any questions, comments or bugs to report, please visit domainmod.org/support/
+If you have any questions, comments, or bugs to report, please visit domainmod.org/support/

 ## License